Forest of Fontainebleau: Creation of the world's first nature reserve

 The Forest of Fontainebleau is famous worldwide for having inspired 19th-century artists, including painters of the Barbizon School and the Impressionists.
-The Barbizon painters, led by Théodore Rousseau, militated against the planting of softwoods which had been carried out at a pace of several hundred hectares per year since 1830.
+The Barbizon painters, led by Théodore Rousseau and including Charles-François Daubigny, Jules Dupré, Édouard Manet, Edgar Degas, Constant Troyon, Charles Jacque, and Narcisse Virgilio Díaz, militated against the planting of softwoods which had been carried out at a pace of several hundred hectares per year since 1830.
 They objected on the grounds that the plantings distorted the landscapes.
 The artists also opposed the planned regeneration cuts in old forests in 1837 and founded the Society of Friends of the Forest of Fontainebleau to protect it.

 In 1839, Claude-François Denecourt published his first forest guide and laid out the first paths in 1842.
 From 1849, the railway arrived in Fontainebleau, which enabled Parisians to visit Fontainebleau on day trips.^{:65} This relatively easy access helped to create public support for the protection of the forest.

 At the request of the painters of the Barbizon School, hardwood cuts were suspended in certain cantons appreciated by artists.
 In 1853, "nature sanctuaries" covering over 624 hectares of old forests and rocky areas (Bas Bréau, Cuvier Châtillon, Franchard, Apremont, La Solle, Mont Chauvet) were withdrawn from wood harvesting.
 For the first time in France, concern for “the protection of nature” became one of the objectives of forest management.
 By the imperial decree of April 13, 1861, the “artistic reserve” was increased to 1,094 hectares and finally to 1,693 hectares from 1892 to 1904.
 The director general of forests, Henri Faré, explained that the setting aside of 1,600 hectares was tantamount to losing an income of 300,000 gold francs.
 However, the Forest of Fontainebleau thus became the first nature reserve in the world.